Data arrays

 mts_status_t (*shape)(const void *array, const uintptr_t **shape, uintptr_t *shape_count)

 Get the shape of the array managed by this mts_array_t in the *shape pointer, and the number of dimension (size of the *shape array) in *shape_count.
+If the array is a single scalar, shape_count should be set to 0, and the shape pointer to NULL.

 mts_status_t (*reshape)(void *array, const uintptr_t *shape, uintptr_t shape_count)

-Change the shape of the array managed by this mts_array_t to the given shape. shape_count must contain the number of elements in the shape array
+Change the shape of the array managed by this mts_array_t to the given shape. shape_count must contain the number of elements in the shape array.

 mts_status_t (*swap_axes)(void *array, uintptr_t axis_1, uintptr_t axis_2)